-SUNIL CHARI managing director and cofounder, rossari biotech limited What are the global trends in Performance Chemicals in 2021 and how will it impact India?
+SUNIL CHARI MANAGING DIRECTOR AND COFOUNDER, ROSSARI BIOTECH LIMITED What are the global trends in Performance Chemicals in 2021 and how will it impact India?
 In 2021, Performance Chemicals will increase by 5-10 per cent globally.
 The impact of COVID-19 will continue in 2021 and as a result travel restrictions would reduce travel.
 There will be fewer one-to-one interactions, digital meeting and wearing a mask is the new normal.
 In 2021, the raw material price trend shows that this year, the market will be more volatile because of the uncertainty of availability and new norms laid out by the government.
 It will impact India in the second half of 2021.
 The increase in raw material prices will impact the price of finished goods and this will lead to inflation.
-Presently, there is huge volatility in crude oil and hence the crude oilbased raw material price will increase.
+Presently, there is huge volatility in crude oil and hence the crude oil-based raw material price will increase.
 The focus is on being more sustainable and how it creates more value from every rupee spent on speciality chemicals, in short, we are talking about Chemistry 5.0.
 Global trends in Textile Speciality Chemicals in 2021 and how will it impact India?

-The global textile chemicals market size valued at US \$ 23.62 billion in 2018 and is expected to grow at a Compound Annual Growth rate (CAGR) of 4.5 per cent from 2019 to 2025.
-Environmental concerns associated with textile chemicals have shifted the focus of major manufacturing companies toward green (bio-based) chemicals that are eco-friendly.
-Companies involved in the manufacture of bio-based "Majority of manufacturers in India have shifted their focus towards investing in product innovation supported by the Make in India scheme of the government" chemicals offer cost competitiveness owing to the availability of low-cost feedstock.
+The global textile chemicals market size valued government" at US \$ 23.62 billion in 2018 and is expected to grow at a Compound Annual Growth rate new bus (CAGR) of 4.5 per cent from 2019 to 2025.
+Environmental concerns associmated with textile chemicals have shifted the focus of major manufacturing companies toward green (bio-based) chemicals that are eco-friendly.
+Companies involved in the manufacture of bio-based value creating to government" in India scheme of the government" new bus we are to be a companied to government in the substitution in the second control of the government in the gov chemicals offer cost competitiveness owing to the availability of low-cost feedstock.